Make Your Own Chocolate Bar From Scratch – It’s Easier Than You Might Think

 - 10 g cocoa butter

-- Place the cocoa nibs, sugar and salt in a powerful blender (I used my Froothie Optimum 9200A Next Generation) and pulse until a fine powder has formed.
+- Place the cocoa nibs, sugar and salt in a power blender (I used my Froothie Optimum 9200A Next Generation) and pulse until a fine powder has formed.

-- Add the cocoa butter and blend on medium for 30 second bursts, being careful to not overheat the chocolate, which can get easily burnt.
+- Add the cocoa butter and blend on medium for 30 second bursts, being careful to not overheat the chocolate, which can burn easily.
 You may need to scrape the mixture up from the bottom in between bursts.

 - Keep going until the mixture has formed a smooth and shiny paste.
 Ideally you want a pourable liquid, but I didn't get that.